travellertools/travelord/README.md

     --end: The end coordinate in the format lat,lng.
     --input: The input JSON file containing the array of points.
     --output: The output JSON file to save the sorted points (specify the input file to overwrite).
 If not provided, the output goes to STDOUT.

+Use `travelord --help` to get a full description

 ## Library Usage